laihco/slugfest/README.md

 Ananya Setty

-- For F2, most of my work centered around building out the Water Gun qand Duck Pond minigames and planning ahead in case the water mechanics didn’t reach a stable state in time.
+- For F2, most of my work centered around building out the Water Gun and Duck Pond minigames and planning ahead in case the water mechanics didn’t reach a stable state in time.
 Early on, I spent a lot of time experimenting with approaches for the water system—testing different particle methods, raycasting ideas, and ways of creating gameplay targets that felt readable and satisfying.
 Because Three.js doesn’t come with physics or fluid simulation, a lot of this required trial and error.
 Building Duck Pond meant setting up a simpler interaction system based on selecting ducks.
 Overall, this week helped me think more strategically about scope and fallback plans.

 Melissa Rosales (Orignally did this before the due date, but it got erased somehow)